acz1992/project_library/README.md

 -add button to book display that changes "read" status:
 -will require a function that toggles books read status on book Prototype instance

+Javascript:
+-Define static methods that allow sort functions -Explore search function

+Completed:
+-Set out and style page structure
+-Create form in Modal where user can add title, author, pages and whether book has been read or not